absmach/supermq/bootstrap/README.md

     2) corresponding Mainflux Thing key
     3) list of the Mainflux channels the Thing is connected to

 >Note: list of channels contains IDs of the Mainflux channels.
-These channels are _pre-provisioned_ on the Mainflux side and, unlike corresponding Mainflux Thing, Bootstrapping service does not create Mainflux Channels.
+These channels are _pre-provisioned_ on the Mainflux side and, unlike corresponding Mainflux Thing, Bootstrap service does not create Mainflux Channels.

 Enabling and disabling Thing (adding Thing to/from whitelist) is as simple as connecting corresponding Mainflux Thing to the given list of Channels.
 Configuration keeps _state_ of the Thing: